 - Develop a template for your messaging.
-Branded powerpoint slides.
+Branded PowerPoint slides.
 Excel tables.
 Bulleted emails.
 Again, do what works best for your investors.

 - Create an open culture in your company.
-If your team members have no fear in delivering the bad news to you, you'll know about them faster and will be able to talk with your investors faster and find a solution before things get bad.
+If your team members have no fear of delivering the bad news to you, you'll know about them faster and will be able to talk with your investors faster and find a solution before things get bad.